Rocketmakers/armstrong/readme.md

 #### Button

 Button no longer has a text property.
 You can pass anything, be it text or a component as its child.
-Shadows have been removed by default, if you want them add the class `shadow`
+Shadows have been removed by default, if you want them add the class `shadow`.
+The default bottom margin has been removed to make it more flexible.
+Just pad your container or add `m-bottom-small` if you'd like a margin.

 #### Form - Calendar & Datepickers